icub-tech-iit/documentation/docs/icub_wiring/icub1_x.md

 ### Logic and Harness iCub 1

+!!! note "note"
     The wiring schematics of iCub 1.x has been designed by using Orcad.
 You can find all the docs at the link below:

 - [iCub1.x Wiring SVN link](https://svn.robotology.eu/repos/iCubHardware-pub/trunk/electronics/public/ICUB1_LOGIC_HARNESS/)